akdombrowski/pingone-express_js-sample-app-guide/README.md

 # Walk-Through

-The following demonstrates how to integrate PingOne by breaking it up into a few steps.
+The following demonstrates how to integrate PingOne by breaking it down and taking it step-by-step.
 Each step builds on the previous and allows you to run the app with what's been built up to that point to see what's been affected.

 > [!Note]
 >